Roman brick: Ancient

-Medieval Europe
+Medieval

-After the Fall of the Western Roman Empire in the 5th century many of the commercial stone quarries in Europe were abandoned.
-This led to a consistent pattern of reuse of Roman building materials throughout the next several hundred years.
-Like much of the Roman stone, Roman bricks were gathered for reuse throughout this period.
-For example, in the 10th century the abbots of St. Albans gathered enough Roman brick during this time period to have their own stockpile of the building material.
+After the Fall of the Western Roman Empire in the 5th century, many of the commercial stone quarries in Europe were abandoned.
+This led to a consistent pattern of the reuse of Roman building materials throughout the next several hundred years.
+Like much of the Roman stone, Roman bricks were gathered for reuse during this period.
+For example, in the 10th century, the abbots of St. Albans gathered enough Roman brick to have their own stockpile of the building material.

-When brick production resumed in earnest on the British Isles, the 1½" to 2" height of the Roman-style brick gradually increased during the early Medieval period.
+When brick production resumed in earnest in the British Isles, the 1½" to 2" height of the Roman-style brick gradually increased during the early Medieval period.
 Brick from the ancient Roman Empire was commonly reused in medieval Europe as well as in later periods.
 This reuse can be found across the former Roman Empire.
-In Great Britain, where construction materials are less plentiful, Roman structures were quarried for their stone and brick and it was commonly reused.
+In Great Britain, where construction materials are less plentiful, Roman structures were quarried for their stone and brick for reuse.
 Examples of this type of reuse in Great Britain can be found in Anglo-Saxon churches at Brixworth, Corbridge, St. Martin's, Canterbury, and St Nicholas', Leicester, and also in St Albans Abbey church (now St Albans Cathedral).